 Are Aussies Good Hunting Dogs?

-Despite what their name may suggest, Australian Shepherds were developed as a breed in the American West, from dogs that were brought there by shepherds who’d immigrated first to Australia, then to America.
-This breed’s history is cloudy, but they may have been descended from several other breeds explicitly used for herding sheep.
+Despite what their name may suggest, Australian Shepherds were bred in the American West, from dogs that were brought over by European shepherds who’d immigrated first to Australia, then to America.
+Aussie’s are likely descended from several other breeds explicitly used for herding sheep.

 Australian Shepherds are hard-working herding dogs used to carry out numerous tasks on farms and ranches.
 They also have an energy that seems limitless, and they are extremely smart and adaptable.
-This makes them ideal candidates for learning to be hunting dogs despite being bred for different purposes.
+This makes Aussies ideal candidates for learning to be hunting dogs despite being bred for herding.

 Australian Shepherds have a characteristic bark that can help you pinpoint their location when hunting, and they will benefit from the physical activity.
 Aussie’s nearly limitless energy requires at least an hour of exercise every day and even more mental stimulation.
 Hunting combines both mental and physical exercise.